 Management made changes to the Corporation's management structure at the beginning of 2016.
 Some Broadcasting & Production segment operations formerly conducted by TVA Accès inc. (now Mels Dubbing Inc.) were transferred to other units of the Corporation.
 Commercial production remained in the Broadcasting & Production segment, while custom publishing, commercial print production and premedia services were integrated into the operations of the Magazines segment and dubbing became part of the Film Production & Audiovisual Services segment.
-Financial information for prior comparative periods has been restated to take into account the new presentation.
+Prior comparative period disclosures have been restated to reflect this new presentation.